microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-appinstallation.md

 #### Team scope

-Subscriptions to `Team` scope enable you to get change notifications for Teams apps installed or to be installed within any team.
-To get change notifications for Teams app installation in team scope, subscribe to `/appCatalogs/teamsApps/{teams-app-id}/installations?$filter=(scopeInfo/scope eq 'team')` with one of the following permissions:
+`Team` scope subscriptions refer to getting change notifications for Teams apps installed or to be installed within any team.
+This is done by subscribing to `/appCatalogs/teamsApps/{teams-app-id}/installations?$filter=(scopeInfo/scope eq 'team')` with one of the following permissions:

 | Permission type                        | Least privileged permissions | Higher privileged permissions |
 |:---------------------------------------|:--------------------------------------------|:--------------------------------------------|